Retrospective on My Komuso Practice in the Streets of America

 A Hidden Komuso Practice Comes to Light

-For years, I kept a secret close to my heart: my time spent practicing Komuso shakuhachi Takuhatsu on the streets of America.
-From roughly 2012 to 2020, this personal odyssey unfolded quietly, far from the internet’s gaze.
-That’s why I have only one picture of myself in those moments, the one you see above (the other photos are not of me practicing alms begging).
-A news publication actually took it without my consent.
-I asked them to remove it, citing respect for my “religious practice.”
-They refused.
-Now, a decade later, I must admit, I’m truly glad to have such a beautiful snapshot.
+From roughly 2012 to 2020, I practiced Komuso shakuhachi Takuhatsu alms begging in the streets of America.
+I tried to keep my practice itself far from the internet’s gaze.
+That’s why I’ve only got one picture of me in those moments, as seen above (the other photos are not of me practicing alms begging).
+A photographer from a news publication actually snapped that photo without my consent.
+I asked the publication to remove it from their website out of respect for my religious practice.
+However, they refused!
+Now, a decade later, and I must admit that I’m truly glad to have at least one photo of me out there, a beautiful photograph too!

 Weaving a Tengai, Weaving a Path